-Since a household is defined as all people who occupy a single housing unit and, according to official census rules, people should be counted as part of a residence if they live or stay at that residence most of the time, most university students would be counted at their university address.
+Since a household is defined as all people who occupy a single housing unit and, according to official Census rules, people should be counted as part of a residence if they live or stay at that residence most of the time, most university students would be counted at their university address.
 Therefore, decreasing incomes for quintile 1 in winning counties could reflect greater numbers of college students who are earning very low incomes.
-In Appendix B we explore effects on the county's household income distribution separately by the age of the household head.
+In Appendix C we explore effects on the county's household income distribution separately by the age of the household head.
 We find that the share of households where the householder is under age 25 and earns less than \$10,000 a year is 12 percentage points higher in winning counties.
-But even among householders over age 25, winning counties have fewer households earning middle incomes and more households earning very high incomes (\$125,000+).
-Thus, increased income inequality is not simply driven by students themselves, although some of the low incomes at the bottom of the county-wide income distribution probably do represent college students.
+Among households with householders over age 25, winning counties have comparable shares of households earning incomes \$60,000 and below as losing counties but fewer households earning middle incomes and more households earning very high incomes (\$125,000+).
+Thus, increased income inequality is not simply driven by students themselves, although low incomes at the bottom of the county-wide income distribution probably do reflect greater numbers of young college students.

-As a complement to these results, Appendix Table A.3 examines effects on incomes for parents in the core Opportunity Insights sample, whose children appear in Table 1.
+As a complement to these results, Appendix Table A.5 examines effects on incomes for parents in the core Opportunity Insights sample, whose children appear in Table 1.
 As was the case for the entire adult population in the county, those at the upper parts of the distribution have much higher incomes in winning counties compared to losing counties.
-Unlike the county-wide household distribution (which partially reflects increased numbers of low-earning college students residing in university areas), the Opportunity Insights parent sample distribution does not reveal negative effects for the lower part of the distribution.
+Unlike the county-wide household distribution which could include university students, the Opportunity Insights parent sample distribution does not reveal negative effects for the lower part of the distribution.

 Panel B of Table 2 reports effects on the share of aggregate income in the county that accrues to each quintile.
 Consistent with the income results, we find that university establishment increases contemporary inequality in the share of income across percentiles.
 The share of aggregate income earned by the top quintile increases by 2 percentage points or roughly 5%.
 Panel C, which reports effects on the county-level Gini coefficient, indicates an increase of about 6%.

-We also investigate effects on economic inequality measures reported for the Opportunity Insights core parent sample (Appendix Table A.4).
+We also investigate effects on economic inequality measures reported for the Opportunity Insights core parent sample (Appendix Table A.6).
 Every inequality measure in that data (top 1% income share, the interquartile income range, the Gini coefficient, and the fraction of parents who would be classified as middle class based on their rank in the national income distribution) indicates increasing inequality from university establishment.
 The only measure that is directly comparable to the ACS data (the Gini coefficient) reveals a somewhat larger effect: a 10% increase rather than the 6% in the ACS data.